izderadicka/audioserve/README.md

     002 - Second Chapter Name.opus

 But this structure is not mandatory - you will just see whatever directories and files you have, so use anything that will suite you.

+Audioserve assumes that file and folder names are in UTF-8 encoding (or compatible), for other encodings it may not work correctly.

 The characters `$$` and `|` are used for internal usage of audioserve, so you should not use them in file names.